Choosing the best type of siding for your home comes down to budget and style preferences

 Storms that pack strong winds can damage siding; tree branches or other debris can crack it.
 So can a stray ball from the neighbor’s yard or a hidden rock flung from the lawnmower.
 The good news is that you can replace damaged siding.

-Wood is another popular material choice for siding; you can stain or paint wood to nearly any shade, making it a versatile siding option.
+Wood is another popular material choice for siding.
+You can stain or paint wood house siding to nearly any shade, making it a versatile option.
 You can even char some softwood, like cedar, to create shou sugi ban siding.

 Pros of Wood Siding